savonet/book/workflow.md

   source(audio=ffmpeg.audio.copy(_),...)
 ```

-which says that `amplify` only knows to manipulate audio data in internal format
+which says that `amplify` is only able to manipulate audio data in internal
-(`audio=pcm(_)`) whereas we have here encoded data
+format (`audio=pcm(_)`) whereas we have here encoded data
 (`audio=ffmpeg.audio.copy(_)`).

-Now suppose that, in addition to transmitting the mp3 files through Icecast, we
+Now, suppose that, in addition to transmitting the mp3 files through Icecast, we
 also want to provide another version of the stream in opus.
 In this, case we
 need to decode the stream provided by the source, which is encoded in mp3,
 before being able to convert it in opus.
 This can be achieved with